 I want to sell DVDs – where to start?

-I usually start with DVDs, CDs and books.
+When I have a clearout, I usually start with DVDs, CDs and books.
 These are small but often numerous around the home and clearing them out can add up to some quick money but without feeling like your home is empty.
 There are loads of apps which you can download on to your phone and then use the camera on your device to scan the barcode.
 It will then give you a price for your item.
 My favourite for selling DVDs, books and CDs is Ziffit.
 You need to trade either a minimum of 10 items, or a total of £5 or more.
 Some of the items might only be worth a few pence but it soon adds up.
 Once you’ve processed your items through the app, you print off a label that will be emailed to you, and drop your (well packaged) box of items to a local Collect Plus retailer.

 You can use the banner below for a bonus on your first trade in.

 Other great selling sites and apps which I have used and recommend are Music Magpie and We Buy Books.
 Sometimes it’s worth having all the apps open, and scanning each item.
 I then usually send the items to whichever site or app is offering me the highest total, as the prices will vary from site to site.
 Got a lot to sell?
 You might have enough to only sell each item to the highest paying app or site, but I usually only have one load, so just go with the highest total!

 I really like using local selling groups.
 You can find them on Facebook.
 Another good place to look is on Gumtree or other selling apps.
 I had a bad experience with a buyer through Shpock, but then I know people who’ve had great experiences on there, and terrible ones via other mediums.